 You can use the records and reports of your treating physicians to prove that you suffered injuries due to the accident, which required you to miss time from work.

-You will need your paystubs from before the accident to prove lost wages.
+To prove lost wages, you will need to submit paystubs from before the accident.
 You can submit your W-2s or tax returns if these pay records are unavailable.
-If you are self-employed, you can use any documentation to help reasonably and accurately establish the correct amount of income you would have earned during your recovery.
+If you are self-employed, you can use any documentation to reasonably and accurately establish the correct amount of income you would have earned during your recovery.
 These relevant documents include tax returns, 1099s, receipts, invoices, profit-and-loss statements, bank statements, or correspondence.

 In addition to paystubs, you should submit a statement from your employer confirming essential details about your employment.
 This statement should contain your pay rate and the number of hours you work during each pay period.
 It should also include a list of the days you missed work.